rajneeshyadav322/r-swapi-test/README.md

 # Delivery Instructions
-- Open a Pull Request to this Github repository.
+- Fork this Github repository and add you changes.
 - Send a video using Loom answering the proposed questions, explaining your decisions and presenting the code structure.